 Network performance degradation can occur if these nodes share an RF band and channel.
 For example, when two sector antennas are collocated and share the same channel, the network throughput for that site will be reduced by half or more.
-If you have collocated nodes then it makes sense to allow the devices to pass traffic over their Ethernet interface rather than forcing them to use their radio channel.
+If you have collocated nodes then it makes sense to allow the devices to pass traffic over their Ethernet interface (as described below) rather than forcing them to use their radio channel.

 Channel Planning Tips¶

 Based on the purpose for your network, try to create reliable paths to the locations where data is needed.
 Use channel separation and DtD linking of collocated nodes to avoid RF channel contention.

 - If you need broad local coverage for a high profile area you can install sector antennas on a tower site: for example, three panels with 120 degree beam width each.
 DtD link the sectors at the tower site, and use different channels for each sector to avoid channel contention.

 - Consider putting each local coverage area on its own channel to minimize the interaction between zones.
 Be sure to allow adequate RF separation between zones where channels are being reused.